garyfleming/product-engineering/estimates.md

 ^ Good estimates aren't about precision.
 They're not.
 Broad estimates that have implicit error bounds and uncertainty help establish trust.
 They show, to some extent, that you know that you don't know.

+---

+# Increasing precision of estimates can have negative effects

+* 11th December, 11.52am
+* Late Nov/Early Dec.

+^ Look at these examples.
+Which do you believe more?
 ^ Overly precise estimates in this context decrease trust.
 They decrease.
 Using flat numerical systems with no error bounds leads to all sorts of weird behaviour and misunderstanding.

 ---